bat26/the_ghosts/README.md

 * Camelcasing for all variables.
 * File wording to be split with underscores.
 * If a group of files can be grouped, then place them into a subfolder to improve the organisation of the project.

+# Thanks / Credits

+commy2 for all the help on Arma Discord